Europe in vaccination race against COVID-19's delta variant

-The urgency coincides with Europe’s summer holiday months, with fair weather bringing more social gatherings and governments reluctant to clamp down on them.
-Social distancing is commonly neglected, especially among the young, and some countries are scrapping the requirement to wear masks outdoors.
+The urgency coincides with Europe’s summer holidays, with fair weather bringing more social gatherings and governments reluctant to clamp down on them.
+Social distancing is being neglected, especially among the young, and some countries are scrapping the requirement to wear masks outdoors.

 Incentives for people to get shots include free groceries, travel and entertainment vouchers, and prize drawings.
 The president of Cyprus even appealed to a sense of patriotism.

 The risk of infection from the delta variant is “high to very high” for partially or unvaccinated communities, according to the European Centre for Disease Control, which monitors 30 countries on the continent.
-It estimates that by the end of August, the variant will account for 90% of cases in the European Union.
+It estimates that by the end of August, the variant will account for 90% of cases in the European Union's 27 nations.

 “It is very important to progress with the vaccine rollout at a very high pace,” the ECDC warned.